GSA/digitalgov.gov/content/events/2018/2018-04-05-creating-videos-in-languages-other-than-english.md

 Do you want to learn how to create a great video in a language you don't speak?

-Join the conversation as Laura Godfrey, Chair of the [Multilingual Community of Practice](https://www.digitalgov.gov/communities/multilingual/), talks with Bryce Spivey, multimedia lead video producer at The Consumer Financial Protection Bureau (CFPB), about a video his team created entirely in Spanish.
+Join the conversation as Laura Godfrey, Chair of the [Multilingual Community of Practice](https://www.digitalgov.gov/communities/multilingual/), talks with Bryce Spivey, Multimedia Lead and Video Director at The Consumer Financial Protection Bureau (CFPB), about a video his team created entirely in Spanish.

 They will explore everything from concept to completion, discuss the entire production process, communication strategies, collaboration, creative techniques, lessons learned, and more.